 Has there been something happen that changes the odds?
 A star has been injured during the week and you have loaded up on your team before you realise it.
 Bad news.
 Has a big punter learned something about a certain team and decided to load up on the opposition?
 Following the money is often a good idea, but the best idea is to know your stuff before you try to take advantage of situations like this.

 The absolute punters nightmare.
-You load up on the Hawks to beat Geelong in a clash of two in form AFL teams, only for Sam Mitchell and Luke Hodge to pull out an hour before the first bounce.
+You load up on the Hawks to beat Geelong in a clash of two in form AFL teams, only for Tom Mitchell and Chad Wingard to pull out an hour before the first bounce.
 There is absolutely nothing you can do.
 Nada.
 Squat.
 But 99 per cent of the time, there are ways to avoid being torched by the injury curse.

 Teams make changes, whether it’s AFL, NRL, NFL or NBA.
 Even individual sports can prove costly.
 Who knows how many Australians get cleaned out when someone like Nick Kyrgios pulls a heart string at a tennis tournament and retires from a match half way through the second set.